Choose another lake

 All Fish Species: 2 Pole and Line Fishing Only

-Channel Catfish: 6 Fish Daily Creel Limit
+Channel Catfish: 6 Fish Daily Harvest Limit

 Rainbow Trout: Spring Closed Season